ProJensen/Active-Directory-Proxmox/Lab06-Password-Lockout-Policy/README.md

 This step helps verify that the account lockout policy is working as intended from the client side.

+> Note: If the account is locked, the user has two options.
+The first option is to wait for the configured lockout duration to expire and then try signing in again with the correct password.
+The second option is to contact an administrator, who can manually unlock the account in Active Directory Users and Computers.

 ![Invalid Credentials](./screenshots/6_Invalid_Credentials.png)

 ![Account Locked](./screenshots/6_Account_Locked.png)